Post-bariatric Surgery Diet Resources and Guidelines

-- Drink at least 6 to 8 cups (48 to 64 oz.) of fluid per day to prevent dehydration.
+- Drink at least 6 to 8 cups, or 48 to 64 oz., of fluid per day to prevent dehydration.

 - Stop drinking liquids 15 minutes before meals and wait 30 minutes after meals.

 As you adjust to your new eating habits, try to introduce only one new food at a time in order to rule out any intolerance.
 If a food is not tolerated, go back to the full liquid diet for several days and try to reintroduce that particular food in one week.

-- If you cannot tolerate dairy, try a substitute lactose-free milk, such as Lactaid brand.
+If your stomach can’t tolerate dairy, try a substitute lactose-free milk, such as Lactaid brand.
 You also can try soymilk fortified with calcium and vitamin D, or try lite soy, lite almond, lite rice or lite cashew milk.

-- If you experience heartburn or acid reflux at some stage as well.
+You may experience heartburn or acid reflux at some stage as well.
 If this occurs, take an antacid.
 Omeprazole, Prilosec and Nexium are good choices, but there are several other antacid options available.
-Or ask the nurse for recommendations.